Atlantic57/style-manual/style/php.md

 There are many elements of style and practice intentionally omitted by this guide.
 These include but are not limited to:

-* Declaration of global variables and global constants
+* Declaration of global variables and global constants (prefer dependency injection/service container over globals?)
-* Declaration of functions
+* Declaration of functions (Same as methods but with preference for methods over functions?)
-* Operators and assignment
+* Operators and assignment (I feel like this is pretty straight forward and probably doesn't need anything outlined.
+Thoughts?)
-* Inter-line alignment
+* Inter-line alignment (hmmm...
+Don't do it?
+I don't think it improves readability that much.
+What do you guys think.
+I'm not firmly opposed to it, I just don't know that it really makes a big difference.)
-* Comments and documentation blocks
+* Comments and documentation blocks (should we use the [phpdoc](https://www.phpdoc.org/docs/latest/guides/docblocks.html) standards even if we don't actually use phpDocumentor?)
-* Class name prefixes and suffixes
+* Class name prefixes and suffixes (I think we should avoid using `Interface` or `Class` as a suffix.
+It just seems unnecesary and overly verbose to me.
+I also feel like namespacing makes prefixes redundant.
+Thoughts?)
-* Best practices
+* Best practices (This section should probably start simply and then get expanded as time goes on.
+As a baseline should we start with the assumption that our code should be seperated into models and services so we aren't mixing concerns?
+Any other baseline stuff?)

 Future recommendations *MAY* revise and extend this guide to address those or other elements of style and practice.